 Wendy W. Fok, trained as an architect, is the creative director/founder of WE-DESIGNS, LLC (Architecture/Creative Strategy) and Resilient Modular Systems, PBC (Socially Missioned Venture).
 She is the winner of the Autodesk AiR Fellowship (2016), Young CAADRIA Award (2015), Digital Kluge Fellowship awarded by the Library of Congress (2014/15), the Art Director’s Club of New York’s ADC Young Guns 11 Award (2013), AIA (American Institute of Architects) Dallas “Express Yourself” Women in Architecture Award (2013), and selected designer of the Perspective 40 under 40 Award (2011) and the Hong Kong Young Design Talent Award (2009).
 Fok has a Master of Architecture and Certification of Urban Policy/Planning from Princeton University, and a Bachelor of Arts in Architecture with a Concentration in Economics (Statistics) from Barnard College, Columbia University.

-Along with her practice, Fok is an Assistant Professor of Integrated Design at Parsons School of Design Strategies (SDS) commencing this Fall 2016, and completing her Doctor of Design (expected 2016) at the Harvard University Graduate School of Design.
+Along with her practice, Fok is an Assistant Professor of Integrated Design at Parsons School of Design Strategies (SDS), and is expected to complete her Doctor of Design at the Harvard University Graduate School of Design in 2017.
 In parallel with her doctoral research, Fok is involved as a Teaching Fellow for CopyrightX, under the guidance of Prof William “Terry” Fisher of the Harvard Law School, and a pioneer in the Digital Problem Solving Initiative (DPSI) with Peter Suber at the Harvard Law School’s Berkman Center for Internet and Society.
 Her doctoral research is an investigative approach between intellectual property issues of ownership/authorship of digital/real property in computational innovation, and ethical/equitable application of technical methods within open innovation, digital fabrication, and commodisation for the built environment.
 Fok has also been invited to several Architectural Association (AA) Visiting Schools, SXSW Interactive, among other prestigious design workshops internationally.

-Yun has worked at Foster+Partners in London, ZAO/standardarchitecture in Beijing and Facet Studio in Sydney.
-He has been a guest critic and teaching fellow at the Harvard Graduate School of Design, The Chinese University of Hong Kong, and the University of New South Wales.
-As part of Prof. Peter G. Rowe’s research team, he was involved in the publications China’s Urban Communities: Concepts, Contexts and Well-Being (Birkhauser, 2016) and Urban Intensities: Contemporary Housing Types and Territories (Birkhauser, 2014).
+In 2017, Yun received the Sinclair Kennedy Traveling Fellowship and was a Confucius Scholar at Peking University in Beijing.
+Yun has worked at Foster+Partner in London, ZAO/standardarchitecture in Beijing, and Facet Studio in Sydney.
+He has been a guest critic and teaching fellow at the Harvard Graduate School of Design, The Chinese University of Hong Kong, and the University of New South Wales, and was involved in the publications The Mumbai Metropolitan Region and Palava City: A Brief Account and Evaluation (Harvard GSD, 2017), China’s Urban Communities: Concepts, Contexts and Well-Being (Birkhauser, 2016) and Urban Intensities: Contemporary Housing Types and Territories (Birkhauser, 2014).

-Yun received his Master of Architecture with distinction from the Harvard Graduate School of Design, and was awarded the AIA Henry Adams Medal.
-He also holds a Bachelor of Architectural Studies with distinction from the University of New South Wales, earning the AIA Undergraduate Degree Design Prize, the Dean’s Award for highest academic achievement, and the Eric Daniels Prize for Residential Design.
+Yun received his Master of Architecture with distinction from the Harvard Graduate School of Design, where he was awarded the AIA Henry Adams Medal.
+He holds a Bachelor of Architectural Studies with distinction from the University of New South Wales, receiving the AIA Design Prize, the Dean’s Award, and the Eric Daniels Prize for Residential Design.

-Jose Luis Garcia del Castillo Lopez is an architect, computational designer and educator.
+Jose Luis Garcia del Castillo is an architect, computational designer, and educator.
 He advocates for a future where programming and code are tools as natural to designers as paper and pencil.
 In his work, he explores creative opportunities at the intersection of design, technology, fabrication, data and art.
-His current research focuses on the development of digital frameworks that help democratize access to technologically complex environments.
+His current research focuses on the development of digital frameworks that help democratize access to robotic technologies for designers and artists.

-Jose Luis is a registered architect, and holds a Master in Architectural Technological Innovation from Universidad de Sevilla and a Master of Design Studies in Technology from the Harvard Graduate School of Design, where he is currently pursuing his Doctor of Design degree.
+Jose Luis is a registered architect, and holds a Masters in Architectural Technological Innovation from Universidad de Sevilla and a Master of Design Studies in Technology from the Harvard University Graduate School of Design.
 He has worked as a structural consultant for several international firms, such as OMA, Mecanoo, and Cesar Pelli, as well as data visualization architect at Fathom Information Design.
 He is also the co-founder of ParametricCamp, an international organization whose mission is to spread the knowledge of computational design among designers and architects.

 Mariano Gomez Luque is an architect from Argentina, where he graduated with honors.
-As a Fulbright Fellow, he graduated with Distinction from Harvard Graduate School of Design (2013), where he received both the James Templeton Kelley Prize for Best Final Design Project and the Kevin Kieran Prize for Highest Academic Achievement.
+As a Fulbright Fellow, he graduated with Distinction from the Harvard Graduate School of Design (Master in Architecture 2013), where he received both the James Templeton Kelley Prize for Best Final Design Project and the Kevin Kieran Prize for Highest Academic Achievement.
 He is also the recipient of the Dean’s Merit Award.

 Mariano has worked on several competitions and projects, and a spectrum of different research artifacts.
 He is also one of the authors of “Horizon House”, an experimental project built in Japan by a GSD Team, after winning the First Prize in the Next Generation Sustainable House in Taiki-Cho International Competition.
 Currently a DDes student at Harvard GSD, he is a researcher at the Urban Theory Lab and the Office for Urbanization, and co-editor of the New Geographies journal.
 His work is concerned with the complex relations between architecture and the forces of planetary urbanization that creatively destroy the built environment under contemporary capitalism.